SCRT-HQ/VaporShell/docs/glossary/Add-VSSESConfigurationSetEventDestinationEventDestination.md

 The name of the event destination.
 The name must:
 + This value can only contain ASCII letters a-z, A-Z, numbers 0-9, underscores _, or dashes -.
-+ Contain less than 64 characters.
++ Contain fewer than 64 characters.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ses-configurationseteventdestination-eventdestination.html#cfn-ses-configurationseteventdestination-eventdestination-name
 PrimitiveType: String